Mr-Skribbls/auto_tester/README.md

 # auto_tester
-Automated testing with selenium python.
+Automated testing with selenium and python.
 Tests and checks are defined in JSON